-Self employment means that you work for yourself rather than for someone else.
-This means you:
+When you are self-employed it means that you work for yourself rather than for someone else.

 - Are responsible for finding your own work;